ICF International (ICFI)

 Before investing in or passing on ICF International, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-We cheer for all companies making their customers lives easier, but in the case of ICF International, we’ll be cheering from the sidelines.
-Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
-And while the company’s remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its backlog declined.
+We see the value of companies helping their customers, but in the case of ICF International, we’re out.
+To begin with, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its solid EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its backlog declined.
+On top of that, its operating margins are low compared to other business services companies.

-ICF International’s P/E ratio based on the next 12 months is 12.3x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+ICF International’s P/E ratio based on the next 12 months is 11.2x.
+This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.